 The program provides funding to restore existing parks and create new park and green space systems in Maryland's cities and towns.
-Flexible grants are provided to local governments,
+Flexible grants are provided to local governments, which help them rehabilitate, expand or improve existing parks.
+Funding can help develop and install playground equipment in older neighborhoods and intensely developed areas environmentally oriented parks and recreation projects, create new parks, or purchase throughout the state.

-Community Parks and Playgrounds Local Support Staff contacts can be found at http://dnr2.maryland.gov/land/Pages/ProgramOpenSpace/cpp-Intro.aspx
+Community Parks and Playgrounds Local Support Staff contacts can be found at http://dnr2.maryland.gov/land/Pages/ProgramOpenSpace/cpp-Intro.aspx with features for transient boaters in vessels 26 feet or more in length, and to produce and District of Columbia and insular areas to construct, renovate, and maintain tie-up facilities The Boating Infrastructure Grant Program (BIG) provides grant funds to the states, the distribute information and educational materials about the program.